Thursday, February 22, 2007

 I’m a lazy SOB.
 You are too.
 Don’t deny it.
 OK.
 Maybe on a relative scale, based on the current reality, you probably aren’t any better or any worse than any of the other lazy SOBs out there.
 But, compared to someone who lived a few generations ago, you’re definitely a lazy, slothful SOB.

 And don’t forget music.
 It used to be that we actually had to get up and turn over a record in order to listen to an entire album.
-Now we just hit 'shuffle' on our CD players or Ipods and furgedaboutit.
+Now we just hit a button on our CD players or phones and furgedaboutit.
 Oddly, we don’t seem to enjoy music as much as we used to.
-Maybe its because most of today’s music is substandard crap.
+Maybe it's because most of today’s music is substandard crap.
 Or maybe it’s because the effort required to actually do something is directly proportional to the amount of enjoyment derived from the experience.
 Hey, call me crazy.

 Even our cars are made to save us the pesky responsibility of working too hard.
 No more window-elbow from rolling down the windows.
 We just press a button.
 No more changing gears.
 Just put the car in D and drive.
 No annoying clutch to work.
 (My left leg is so grateful.)
 Power steering alleviates the need to work too hard turning corners.
 And I’m sure those digital presets on the radio have saved a million lives.
 And then there’s the intermittent wipers which save us from the interminable agony of having to turn them on and off when precipitation becomes unpredictable.